j1jaewon/j1jaewon.github.io/index.md

 ---
-layout: home
+layout: default
 title: Home
 ---

 Jaewon Jeong
 Researcher in technical regulations, standards, and industrial policy

-I work on overseas technical regulation analysis and certification systems.
+I focus on overseas technical regulations and certification systems, supporting how industries navigate global requirements.
-My background includes display R&D and international standardization.
+My work bridges technology, regulation, and international standards.

 → Learn more about me in [About](/about/)